 Ivy Charles (who also played the Christmas Witch) as Christkindl, 2021.
 (Kiana DacDonnell also played the angelic Market spirit.)

 Playing this December 2nd, 3rd and 4th 2023 at Alderney Landing’s annual Christkindl Market, the short one-act play is a fun, fast-paced, musical morality play for modern audiences, introducing Nova Scotia audiences to well loved traditional German Christmas characters.
 The 2023 cast will include Raeesa Lalani, Misha Bakshi, Kristi Anderson, James Thornton, and Dorian Lang.

 From left to right: Krampus (Henri Gielis), Christkindl (Kiana MacDonnell), Christmas Witch (Ivy Charles), Sankt Nikolaus (Kristi Anderson), and Knecht Ruprecht (Garry Williams).

-With the help of the Department Communities, Culture, and Heritage, DaPoPo was able to return to these characters in the hope that crowds will be able to safely gather, and actors may tread the boards once more in the not so distant future.
+Special thanks to readers Madeleine Tench, Raeesa Lalani, James Thornton, Kristi Anderson, Quincy Russell, Luke Hathway, and Garry Williams, as well as dramaturg Karen Bassett.
+Both James Thornton and Quincy Russell contributed to the early script development.
+With the help of the Department Communities, Culture, and Heritage, and the support of Playwrights Atlantic Resource Centre (PARC), DaPoPo was able to return to these characters in the hope that crowds will be able to safely gather, and actors may once again tread the boards.